 - 1. In school, students should be clean.
-Clothes, personal articles, or tattoos shall not contain profane, obscene, degrading or other forms of offensive lettering or designs, (e.g. Coed Naked, Big Johnson, gang-related, satanic, or hate group, etc.) Clothing advertising alcohol, tobacco products, racism, drugs, sex, death messages, etc. is not permitted.
+Clothes, personal articles, or tattoos shall not contain profane, obscene, degrading or other forms of offensive lettering or designs, (e.g. Coed Naked, Big Johnson, gang-related, satanic, or hate group, etc.) Clothing advertising or insinuating alcohol, tobacco products, racism, drugs, sex, death messages, etc. is not permitted.
 Students must wear shoes or sandals at all times that fit properly and do not pose a risk to health and/or safety.
 Shoes that cover the feet entirely must be worn in Chemistry and Industrial Tech classes, and from time to time, in other classes. - 2.
 Hats, bandanas, headgear, bare midriffs, pants containing excessive holes or sweatpants that are unsightly, non-prescription sunglasses, tank tops (that show or do not cover the side to the armpit), see-through garments or revealing shirts or blouses, or revealing clothing of any kind are not permitted.
 Sleeveless tops should be closed armed, in good taste and have sides that cover the torso.
 Shorts and skirts may be no shorter than extended fingertip length (as it pertains to each individual) or at the discretion of the administration. - 3.
 Hats must be kept in lockers during school (between the operating school hours or unless an adjusted schedule is in place).
 Staff has the right to confiscate hats.
 Refusal to surrender a hat to a staff member constitutes insubordination, which is subject to disciplinary consequences. - 4.
 Items that can injure others or cause damage to school property such as chains, shoe cleats or plates, etc. are not permitted. - 5.
 Jackets, blankets (or coverings such as) and coats should be left in the student's locker.
 Students may wear sweaters or sweatshirts if they become cold during the school day. - 6.
 Shorts are permitted during the school year as long as the following guidelines are followed: short shorts, bicycle shorts or similar, or swimsuits are not allowed.
 Undergarments may not be showing (or seen through garments as well) when wearing shorts, pants, or summer tops.
 Styles that create, or may create, a classroom disturbance are not permitted). - 7.
-Excessive body piercing is prohibited.
-Jewelry must not create a safety hazard or disturbance to the student or others in the classroom.
-Students will be asked to remove the jewelry or will be sent home if they refuse to comply.
+Students violating the dress and grooming policy will be required to comply with the guidelines.
+If necessary, students will be sent home to change or sit in the office until a parent picks them up.